“Gottlieb is an extraordinary woman. She seems to be made completely of music”

 ~ Raul da Gama, World Music Report

 Jerusalem-born vocalist/composer/improviser Ayelet Rose Gottlieb creates from within the details of every-day life, shedding a musical spotlight on the golden moments hidden in the cracks of the mundane.
-Her distinct sound and unique voice are rich and layered with influences from a variety of musical traditions, building on her Middle-Eastern and European lineage, as well as inspiration drawn from her years of nomadic living.
-Classically trained from a young age, improvisation is at the core of Ayelet’s work, which is deeply rooted in the jazz and blues traditions.
-She has a profound interest in large-scale, detailed composition, as well as in working within intimate small settings to create fully improvised sets of music.
-Ayelet performs globally at Jazz Festivals, concert series, and clubs, sharing her music with audiences big and small.
-She has lived in twenty-one apartments, nine cities, five countries, four continents.
-The three places that will forever be her homes are Jerusalem – her birthplace, NYC – where her musician-heart is, and Vancouver, where her children were born, and her new community is forming.
+Her distinct sound is rich and layered with influences from a variety of musical traditions, building on her Middle-Eastern and European lineage, as well as inspirations from avant-jazz, multidisciplinary arts, and contemporary composers.
+Ayelet performs globally, sharing her music with audiences big and small.
+She has lived in twenty-four apartments, ten cities, five countries, four continents.
+Finally, she has made a home with her family in Montréal, Canada.

-Tzadik Records: Mayim Rabim, 2006; Mycale: Book of Angels, Vol 13, 2010; Gomory: Book of Angels, Vol 25, 2015; on the NY-Chicago based label 482music: limited edition vinyl + digital release Shiv’a; and self-published titles on her own Arogole Music: Internal-External, 2004; Upto Here | From Here, 2009; Roadsides, 2013; She is honoured to have been interviewed for the book “Freedom of Expression: Interviews with Women In Jazz” alongside artists such as Jane Ira Bloom, Connie Corthers, Dee Dee Bridgewater and more.
+Tzadik Records: Mayim Rabim, 2006; Mycale: Book of Angels, Vol 13, 2010; Gomory: Book of Angels, Vol 25, 2015; 482music: limited edition vinyl + digital release Shiv’a, 2016; self-published titles: Internal-External, 2004; Upto Here | From Here, 2009; Roadsides, 2013; “Two More Dreams” 2017.